 Summer running can be heavenly—the sun kisses your shoulders as visions of post-run margaritas dance in your head.
-Plus, there’s something about ending a run covered in sweat that feels just a little more…hard-core.
-But if you’re not careful, all that heat, humidity and salt can also wreak havoc and cause skin problems.
-Here’s how you can protect yourself from some common summer skin issues, without sacrificing any of your time on the trails.
+Plus, there’s something about ending a run covered in sweat that makes you feel like you really put in the work.
+But if you’re not careful, all that heat, humidity, and salt can also wreak havoc and cause skin problems.
+Here’s how you can protect yourself from some common summer skin issues, without sacrificing any of your time outdoors.

 Solution: Focus on prevention—SPF is your friend.

 We know you’ve heard it a million times, but it’s important enough to repeat: Sunscreen is non-negotiable for runners, even on a cloudy day.
 “When you’re going to be perspiring, the key is to get a water-resistant formula that will stand up to your workout,” says Dr. Noelle Sherber, a Washington, D.C.–based dermatologist.

 At the minimum, you need a 30 SPF rating, and a “broad-spectrum” designation on the package, which means that it protects against both UVA and UVB rays.
 Sherber also looks for a combination of mineral and chemical filters, which tend to be most reliable in terms of protection.

 If you’re out for a long run, chances are that you’ll need to reapply.
 Most sunscreen packages will give you an estimate (e.g., 80 minutes, though two hours should be the max).
 Pro tip from Sherber: Set an alarm on your phone to make sure you remember when you need to re-up.

 Summer Skin Problem: Blisters